Speaker’s Parliamentary Placements Scheme 2015 – 2016

 Through a partnership with Screen Yorkshire, fifteen Digital Domesday placements worked across the media in Yorkshire.
 While gaining skills to further their creative careers the recruits worked together to create short films and digital representations of Yorkshire’s cultural history, about subjects such as local residents’ memories of living in Chapeltown, Leeds, and a history of the Phoenix Dance theatre.
 The films were screened in Leeds in July 2011.

-The Creative Society (formerly New Deal of the Mind) and Screen Yorkshire created placements with a range of community arts, archive and screen media organisations, including: Yorkshire Film Archive, Showroom Workstation, Association of Dance for the African Diaspora, Lifeforce Productions, Huddersfield Creative Arts Network (HCAN), and Red Tape Studios.
+The Creative Society and Screen Yorkshire created placements with a range of community arts, archive and screen media organisations, including: Yorkshire Film Archive, Showroom Workstation, Association of Dance for the African Diaspora, Lifeforce Productions, Huddersfield Creative Arts Network (HCAN), and Red Tape Studios.

 The Digital Domesday project partnered with organisations across the UK who are at the forefront of work on digitally archiving our cultural heritage, including StoryVault - who are growing a digital record of the nation’s memories on film, Northern Region Film and TV Archive, and History Pin the innovative project to bring people together across generations and borders, by sharing historical photos.

 Digital Domesday placements have been involved in projects as diverse as oral histories of Searchlight, post-WW2 East London, and the Israel Palestine conflict (through OneVoice).
 Closer to home placements have supported an exploration of the heritage of Britain’s second oldest theatre, the Margate Theatre Royal – and contributed to Sensoria’s digital record of Sheffield’s home grown music, the Uncommon People initiative.

 The Digital Domesday project was supported by the BBC Archives (but not to be confused with the BBC’s own fascinating Domesday Reloaded).